PeriBooty/ynajs/README.md

 YNA.js has a few key differences from the "official" YNA in python:

-- Property access is different and limited
+*   Property access is different and limited
-- `{oneline:;}` is wonky
+*   `{oneline:;}` is wonky
-- The discord based commands are a bit different due to d.js and d.py
+*   The discord based commands are a bit different due to differences in d.js and d.py
-- the official spec says that the contents of an escaped command are not escaped. in ynajs the contents are escaped too.